Laboratory Studies

 Analysis of cerebrospinal fluid (CSF) analysis may demonstrate mild-to-moderate lymphocytic pleocytosis (up to 300 cells/µL) and mildly elevated protein levels.

 Because the clinical features of Colorado tick fever are nonspecific, the diagnosis must be established in the proper epidemiologic context.
 Confirmation is based on serologic test results or virus inoculation in mice.
-In addition, reverse transcriptase polymerase chain reaction (PCR) techniques are available that may help diagnose the disease in the first 5 days of illness.
+In addition, reverse transcriptase polymerase chain reaction (RT-PCR) techniques are available that may help diagnose the disease in the first 5 days of illness.

 Neutralizing antibodies appear in about one third of cases by day 10 and in nearly all patients by 1 month after infection.
 A 4-fold increase in titers between specimens drawn during the acute phase and those drawn during convalescence is observed in nearly all patients.
 The assay, performed with complement fixation or immunofluorescent techniques, must be done in a laboratory that has experience with this test.

-Antibodies to the Colorado tick virus frequently are found in perennial campers who frequent endemic areas; thus, a single elevated titer of immunoglobulin G (IgG) does not necessarily indicate acute infection.
+Antibodies to the Colorado tick virus are often found in perennial campers who frequent endemic areas; thus, a single elevated titer of immunoglobulin G (IgG) does not necessarily indicate acute infection.
 This finding also suggests asymptomatic seroconversion.

 Although viral testing is not routinely available, the virus can be detected in the blood for 2-4 weeks after infection.
 Laboratory techniques also allow isolation of RNA and DNA from the tick itself to detect bacterial and viral pathogens; coinfection is a possibility.[7]